v3ai/cain/README.md

 ```

-Go about your life normally, and if you update a keybinding, cain will see it and commit it to the cain directory
+Go about your life normally, and if you update a keybinding, cain will see it and commit it to the cain directory for you

 You can also execute
 ```
 cain
 ```
-in the terminal if you want to do update it yourself
+in the terminal if you want to update it yourself

 ### Don't move the cain directory from your home directory or it will break.
 Ascii art made with figlet -f Georgia11.flf cain (you may have to download that .flf file)